sergedevillez/Andrew-Karpathy-s-Playlist/README.md

     - Get the unique characters
     - Create a lookup table for convertir to and from the tokens' table.
 3. Plug the token in the language model by using an embedding table.
 65 embedding tokens would make 65 rows.
 Basically, each rows is a list of parameters for each unique characters. => a vector that feeds into the transformer.
 The parameters will be created as the vector evolve according to each usage new or repeated of the token in a sentence/string.

+=> This construct multiples sentences (in this case: shakespear-like sentences.)

 ## 3. Build GPT tokenizer
 Source : [Youtube](https://www.youtube.com/watch?v=zduSFxRajkE)